-When a word that's not a PBASIC command is followed by a colon, it's a label.
+When a word that's not a PBASIC command is followed by a colon, it's a called a "label".
 As you get more and more familiar with PBASIC, you'll start to recognize which words are commands and which words are labels automatically.
 The loop: label works together with the command goto loop at the end of the program.
-The loop: label is a place holder, and whenever the program gets to the command goto loop, it automatically starts executing commands again at the command that comes after the loop: label.
-The result is that the pulsout and pause commands get executed over and over again, sending the center signal to the servo.
+The loop: label is a place holder, and whenever the program gets to the command goto loop, it causes the program to start executing commands at the loop: label again.
+The result is that the pulsout and pause commands get executed over and over, which causes a continuous pulse train to be sent to the servo.

 The loop:...goto loop program structure is called an infinite loop.
 An infinite loop means that part of the code in the program is executed over and over again with no code that allows it to stop repeating the same set of instructions.
 Often with normal computer programs, this is a problem.
 However, infinite loops are commonly used in microcontroller programming.
 In fact, most microcontroller programs, including the ones in this text, are written within the framework of an infinite loop.
-With the BASIC Stamp, you can always end an infinite loop by disconnecting the power or running a different program.
+With the BASIC Stamp, you can always end an infinite loop by disconnecting the power or using the Stamp Editor to run a different program.

-The command ${\tt pulsout}$ 12, 750 sends a 1.5 ms pulse.
-The command has two arguments, the I/O pin number and the duration.
+The command pulsout 12, 500 sends a 1.0 ms pulse to P12.
+The pulsout command has two arguments, pin and period.
+The pin argument refers to the I/O pin the BASIC Stamp sends the voltage pulse to, and period refers to how long the voltage pulse lasts.
 The I/O pin number makes sense; the number 12 refers to I/O pin P12.
-What about the duration argument of 750?
-How does that correspond to a 1.5 ms pulse?
-The answer is that the duration argument for the ${\tt pulsout}$ command has to be specified in 2 ${\tt pulsout}$ increments.
-So, if you want the pulse to last for 1.5 ms, you have to use a number that gives you 1.5 ms when it's multiplied by 2 ${\tt pulsout}$ increments.
-Here is proof that a ${\tt pulsout}$ duration of 750 fits the bill.
+What about the period argument of 500?
+How does that correspond to a 1.0 ms pulse?
+The answer is that the period argument for the pulsout command has to be specified in 2 μs increments.
+So, if you want the pulse to last for 1.0 ms, you have to use a number that gives you 1.0 ms when it's multiplied by 2 μs increments.
+Here is proof that a pulsout period of 500 fits the bill.

-$$750 \times 2$$

-is $= 750 \times (2 \times 10^{-6})$ s

-$= 1500 \times 10^{-6}$ s

-$= 1.5 \times 10^{-3}$ s

-$= 1.5$ ms
+$500 \times 2 is = 500 \times (2 \times 10^{-6})s$ = $1000 \times 10^{-6}s$ = $1.0 \times 10^{-3}s$ = 1.0 ms

 The command pause 20 is much more obvious.
-That's because the duration argument for the pause command is specified in ms increments.
+That's because the period argument for the pause command is specified in 1 ms increments.
 So, if you want a 20 ms pause, pause 20 does the job.